newjersey/innovation.nj.gov/content/_projects/statewide-update-email-program.md

 ### Key Partners

--   NJ Governor's Office
+- Office of the Governor
--   NJ Department of Health
+- NJ State Department of Health
--   Granicus
+- Statewide initiative, in partnership with all State entities